 Join our weekly newsletter and get the latest cybersecurity updates delivered directly to your inbox

 The development of every tool or software is an ongoing process.
 To work seamlessly, every tool is upgraded constantly to meet the growing needs of its customer base.
-Taking the customer feedback into consideration, KDMARC has introduced several new features to enhance its functionality and satisfy the customers.
+Taking the customer feedback into consideration, TDMARC has introduced several new features to enhance its functionality and satisfy the customers.

 #1 Smart BIMI

 Brand Indicators for Message Identification (BIMI) is a new and emerging method of email authentication.
 It serves as an additional way to verify information related to your brand just like DKIM, SPF, and DMARC.
 This email specification protects email senders and receivers from email-based attacks like spamming, email domain spoofing, etc.

 It is a text record associated with your servers and works alongside SPF, DKIM, and DMARC to confirm your identity to your email clients.
 BIMI lets you display your company’s logo in supported inboxes, improving your visibility and making it easy for subscribers to identify you.

 Usually, creating a BIMI record for your email domain is a long and complicated process.
 You will have to visit the DNS and follow a set of steps, which often results in various errors.
 TDMARC has added the Smart BIMI feature that allows you to set up a new BIMI entry for your domain from the dashboard itself.